All Episodes

 Excuse me.

-She's one of the most important things.
+He's one of the most heard.

 You're not going to stop me from asking my question.

-Is what you just heard racist.
+Is what you just heard racist?

 I couldn't hear it.